Home

 Here you can see the roll pin on the left side and the spark plug hole on the right.
 Photo by Randy, thanks.

-Early on, we discovered that the “source” of the noise came from the rocker shafts’ excessive end play.
-More about this is below.
+Early on we discovered that the "source" of the noise was coming from the excessive end play of the rocker shafts.
+More about this below.

 How to adjust BMW valves

 This page will describe the way the mechanics at BMW of Marin, my dealership, adjusted valves on /5 BMWs.
-Shown is a modified /5 engine, but it is all the same for valve adjustment purposes.
-Almost all of our valve adjustments were done as part of a larger procedure, a “tune-up” or a “full service.”
-The plugs would be out for inspection, cleaning, or replacement.
+Shown is a modified /5 engine, but for valve adjustment purposes it is all the same.
+Almost all of our valve adjustments were done as part of a larger procedure, a "tune-up" or a "full service."
+The plugs would be out for inspection, cleaning or replacement.
 The front engine cover would be off for ignition timing.

 Valves can be adjusted in several ways and in a different order than described here.
 Establish your pattern and stick to it as much as possible.
-Always record your findings in your log book.
+Record your findings.

 There are three commonly accepted ways of turning the engine to get it to the correct spot for this adjustment.